Skip to main content

 Testosterone is a primary driver of metabolic rate and lean mass.
 Without addressing the underlying hormonal imbalance, the program’s goal may be physiologically out of reach.
 Similarly, for a woman in menopause, shifts in estrogen and progesterone can lead to changes in metabolism and fat distribution that are independent of her diet and exercise habits.

-A that sets a universal standard without considering these biological realities can inadvertently penalize an individual for their unique physiology.
+A health-contingent program that sets a universal standard without considering these biological realities can inadvertently penalize an individual for their unique physiology.
 It is this tension between standardized goals and individualized biology that brings the regulatory framework of the ADA into sharp focus.

 Intermediate